laravel/vapor-docs/1.0/projects/environments.md

 ### `bot-control`

 By using the `bot-control` option, Vapor's managed firewall blocks requests from pervasive bots, such as scrapers, or search engines.
-You may customize the "category" of requests the `bot-control` should block by using an `array` of categories within your application's `vapor.yml` file:
+You may customize the "category" of requests the `bot-control` should block by setting an `array` of categories within your application's `vapor.yml` file:

 ```yaml
 firewall: